vmayoral/verilog-ethernet/example/KR260/fpga_10g_ddr/README.md

 *  FPGA: `XCK26-SFVC784-2LV-C` (or `-I`, if industrial-grade)
 *  PHY: 10G BASE-R PHY IP core and internal GTY transceiver

+## Installing PYNQ
+This reference design uses [PYNQ](https://github.com/Xilinx/Kria-PYNQ).
+Follow these instructions to install it.

 ## How to build
 Run `make` to build.
 Ensure that the Xilinx Vivado toolchain components are in PATH.